bronzehedwick/chrisdeluca/content/article/the-pulpe-tales-of-gwendolyn-gween-pi/index.md

 {{< figure src="images/gwen.svg" alt="Gwen Gween looking worried" class="align-left" width="200" caption="Gwen Gween, junior detective" >}}

-Folks, it is my distinct pleasure, honor, and <abbr title="A combination of pleather and Gondor">plonor</abbr> to announce the release of *[The Pulp Tales of Gwendolyn Gween, P.I.][1]*, a scripted serial comedy podcast I wrote and created with my partner Daniel Contreras.
+Folks, it is my distinct pleasure, honor, and plonor[^1] to announce the release of *[The Pulp Tales of Gwendolyn Gween, P.I.][gwen]*, a scripted serial comedy podcast I wrote and created with my partner Daniel Contreras.
 In fact, not only is the show released, all six episodes in this season are out right now, so you can binge the whole thing.

 However convincing the above has been in getting you to blindly subscribe to something on the internet, you may still have some questions.